cloud-66-internal/help.cloud66.com/_includes/tutorials/deploy-hooks.md

 /.cloud66/deploy_hooks.yml
 ```

-For **Docker applications** this file should be pushed into [CustomConfig git](/{{page.collection}}/how-to-guides/common-tools/access-your-code.html) Repository of the stack.
-This repository will be created after the stack is analyzed, so you can push your deploy hooks before deployment started.
+For **Docker applications** this file should be pushed into [CustomConfig git](/{{page.collection}}/how-to-guides/common-tools/access-your-code.html) Repository of the application.
+This repository will be created after the application is analyzed, so you can push your deploy hooks before deployment started.

 This file should be YAML formatted, and you can use a service like [YAMLlint](http://yamllint.com/) to validate it.